-Smelly washing machines are quite a modern problem as washing detergents nowadays work just as well in low temperature washes, but these cooler washes don’t flush bacteria out of your machine.
+Smelly washing machines are quite a modern problem as washing detergents nowadays work just as well in low-temperature washes, but these cooler washes don’t flush bacteria out of your machine.
 Modern powders and capsules suitable for washing coloured clothes don’t contain the bleaching agents which previously killed bacteria either.
 So it’s best to counteract bacteria in your machine with regular use of a washing machine cleaner.

-Choose a cleaner that descales as well as sanitises to remove build up of limescale in your washing machine along with any mould and soap scum lurking in the internal workings.
+Choose a cleaner that descales as well as sanitises to remove build-up of limescale in your washing machine along with any mould and soap scum lurking in the internal workings.

-Our video guide shows you how to use washing machine cleaner to best target areas where bacteria builds up and eliminate those stale odours.
+Our video guide shows you how to use a washing machine cleaner to best target areas where bacteria builds up and eliminate those stale odours.

 Defrost and Clean Your Freezer

-Did you know a frosty freezer isn’t only a nuisance, but also wastes money?
+Did you know a frosty freezer isn’t only a nuisance but also wastes money?
 It’s true; a freezer with lots of ice clinging to the walls is less efficient so has to work harder to keep your food frozen.
 These few extra pence of energy a day that an icy freezer uses soon add up, so it’s definitely worth removing frost when you notice it starting to develop.

 When defrosting your freezer, plan ahead and use up as much of the food in it as possible, so you don’t have lots of food thawing while you clean it out.
 Before removing the ice take any remaining food and any removable shelves out of your freezer.
 Put down an old towel and turn the freezer off so the ice starts to melt.
 Once the ice is thin enough it can be removed with an ice scraper or defroster spray.

 Don’t use a knife or sharp tool to try and pry ice out of your freezer.
 Doing so could pierce and damage your freezer walls and there is a possibility of the knife slipping and causing injuries!
-Once your freezer walls are ice free, you can take the chance to wipe them down with disinfectant spray, to make sure your freezer is hygienically clean.
+Once your freezer walls are ice-free, you can take the chance to wipe them down with disinfectant spray, to make sure your freezer is hygienically clean.